Klonoa 2: Lunatea's Veil: Reviews

 Jim Preston reviewed the PlayStation 2 version of the game for Next Generation: "Worth renting for its first-rate visuals, but this is short, sweet, and shallow".

 Although the game was well-received from many game critics, the commercial success lacked.
 Klonoa 2: Lunatea's Veil sold 133,401 copies in Japan during 2001, making it the 85th best-selling game of the year.
 Famitsu reported that the game sold 33,785 copies during its first week of release in that region.
 Klonoa 2, along with MotoGP and Seven: Molmorth no Kiheitai, were expected to sell a combined 900,000 copies during the release quarter, but only managed to sell 290,000 units together.
 Lunatea's Veil was re-released in Japan on June 27, 2002 as part of Sony's The Best range of budget titles.

 Accolades

-Klonoa 2: Lunatea's Veil won GameSpy's PlayStation 2 "Platform Game of the Year" in 2004 and was later named the 20th best PlayStation 2 game by the website.
+Klonoa 2: Lunatea's Veil won GameSpy's PlayStation 2 "Platform Game of the Year" in 2001 and was later named the 20th best PlayStation 2 game by the website.
 Gaming Age also named it the best platformer in its "Best of 2001 Awards".
 It was also a runner-up for GameSpot's annual "Best Platform Game" award among console games, which went to Conker's Bad Fur Day.
 It was called the tenth best PlayStation 2 game for the system's first year by IGN.
 In 2004, staff of IGN also included it as "one of twelve games you've probably never played, but should".

+In 2025, Klonoa 2: Lunatea's Veil was included on indy100's best 100 video games of all time list.